Will Connors

-Will Connors (born 4 April 1996) is an Irish rugby union player for Pro14 and European Rugby Champions Cup side Leinster, and for the Ireland national rugby union team.
+Will Connors (born 4 April 1996) is an Irish rugby union player for URC and European Rugby Champions Cup side Leinster, and for the Ireland national rugby union team.
 He plays in the back-row, primarily as an flanker.

 Early life

 Connors was born in Donadea, County Kildare and attended Clongowes Wood College, where he played on the school's Leinster Schools Rugby Senior Cup side.
 He had previously played for many years with North Kildare RFC minis and is now club ambassador for the North Kildare RFC Skylarks additional needs team.

 Leinster

 Connors spent a year in the Leinster Rugby sub-academy after leaving school in 2015, before entering the academy in Summer 2016.
 He impressed in making his senior debut in the 2017–18 season and was promoted to the senior squad ahead of the 2018–19 season (after completing two of the usual three academy years).
 Connors performances earned him a spot on the 2019–20 Pro14 Dream Team.